chaaz/versio/docs/reference.md

     arbitrary labels to you projects, which is useful when using the `info` command.
   - `hooks`: (optional) A set of hooks that run at certain points of the release process.
+Currently, there are only two hooks:
-Currently, only the `post_write` hook is supported: this hook runs after local file changes are made, but before any VCS commits/push/tagging is performed; it's useful to make additional file changes that need to be committed with the release.
+    - `post_write` this hook runs after local file changes are made, but before any VCS commits/push/tagging is performed; it's useful to make additional file changes that need to be committed with the release.
+    - `on_finish` this hooks runs after everything has been pushed to remote repo and right before the program exits.
+This could be used to trigger pipelines for specific project.

 - `commit`